NVSL/cfiddle-cluster/README.md

 ## Munge Key

 It's created in the docker image we use.
 This may not be a good choice.
 You could mount it over NFS.

+## Notes

+### Where To Get Servers

+For testing we use [Equinix Metal](https://deploy.equinix.com/).
+Their `c3.small.x86` instances are reasonably cheap ($0.75/hour) and work well.
+They are not available in all zones, so you might have to hunt for them when provisioning machines.

+AWS has bare metal servers but they are huge (e.g., 100s of cores) and very expensive.

+For courses we use a cluster of 12 small Intel blade servers provided by our institution.
+We used to use Equinix for courses too, but it is a bit pricey.

+### How Many Servers Do You Need?

+We have typically have ~215 students and at peak times (e.g., right before a homework is due), the 12 servers are saturated.

+When we were using Equinix, we would manually scale up the cluster size when load spiked.
+The problem is that Equinix sometimes runs out of a particular instance type, which can be a problem because results need to match across machines.
+We just told students to work early and hoped instances were available.

+###